hashicorp/vault/website/source/intro/use-cases.html.markdown

 This is an improvement over using something like Amazon IAM but still effectively hardcoding limited-access access tokens in various places.

+#### Data Encryption

+In addition to being able to store secrets, Vault can be used to encrypt/decrypt data that is stored elsewhere.
+The primary use of this is to allow applications to encrypt their data while still storing it in the primary data store.

+The benefit of this is that developers do not need to worry about how to properly encrypt data.
+The responsibility of encryption is on Vault and the security team managing it, and developers just encrypt/decrypt data as needed.